 At the time of writing this, there is a pretty healthy amount of D3 Publisher otome games on the E-Shop.
 But, unfortunately, D3 otome games have a pretty mixed reputation.
 For example, ‘Gakuen Club’, one of their more expensive titles, have been described on Steam as bland and even games with positive reviews like ‘Pub Encounter’ has been criticised for grammar and typos.
 Probably my biggest reservation on D3 games on Switch is that if you just wait for Steam Summer/Winter sales you can get them for a third of the price.
-I purchase ‘Pub Encounter’ $5.93 last December, significantly cheaper than the price pictured above.
+For example, I purchased ‘Pub Encounter’ $5.93 last December, significantly cheaper than the price pictured above.

 Ayakashi Koi Gikyoku – Forbidden Romance with Mysterious Spirit

 A month ago, Ayakashi Koi Gikyoku caught my attention as the first non-D3 otome to appear on the e-shop.
 My hopes were cut short when I had a look at the reviews for this game.
 The game seems to have been translated with a machine, to be hones the art isn’t incredible and it’s really expensive ($25 USD)!!
 You can check out a full review of the game over here.
 It’s clear this game is definitely not up to the standard otome fans expect and deserve.

 Am I finishing this section with a little bit of hope?
 You can bet on it!
 About a week ago it was confirmed that otome game ‘Kitty Love’ would be getting an English translation added.
 To be honest I don’t know much about the game, it seems to be about a cat who is saved by one of five handsome guys and turns into a human?
 The graphics look really cute, and I sincerely hope that they do a good job.
 I also sincerely hope that this game won’t break the bank, and will be reasonably price.